-Vietnamese cuisine varies by region, often reflecting the country's history of foreign contact (see p.
-2-20 of History and Myth).
-Influenced by Chinese traditions, many northern dishes are stir- or deep-fried with salty soy, fish, or prawn sauce.
+Vietnamese cuisine varies by region, often reflecting the country's history of foreign contact (see History and Myth).
+Influenced by Chinese traditions, many northern dishes are stiror deep-fried with salty soy, fish, or prawn sauce.
 Northern dishes typically incorporate less meat than recipes in Vietnam's central and southern regions.
-In the South, Indian, fragrant spices.
+In the South, Indian, Cambodian, and Thai culinary traditions greatly influence the cuisine Here. many dishes are sweetened with sugar and coconut milk or liberally spiced with chili paste. garlic, and other fragrant spices.

 Notably, elements of French traditions prevail in dishes across the country, including the use of beef in Vietnam's signature dish, pho (a rich noodle soup with broth made from beef stock) and French bread in the banh mi (a sandwich of meat, cabbage, and other fillings).